exercism/julia/exercises/concept/name-badge/.docs/introduction.md

 `nothing` is a singleton instance of the `Nothing` type.
 It is used when a function has no return value, or when a variable holds no value.

-You can test if a value is identical to `nothing` using the `isnothing` function:
+You can test if a value is `nothing` using the `isnothing` function:

 ```jldoctest
 julia> isnothing("something")